Oflag IV-C: Timeline

 Within days after their arrival, the Dutch escape officer, Captain Machiel van den Heuvel, planned and executed his first of many escape plans.
 On 13 August 1941 the first two Dutchmen escaped successfully from the castle, followed by many more of whom six officers made it to England.
 Afterwards a number of would-be escapees borrowed Dutch greatcoats as their disguise.
 When the Wehrmacht invaded the Netherlands they were short of material for uniforms, so they confiscated anything available.
 The coats in Dutch field grey in particular remained unchanged in colour, since it was similar to the tone already in use by the Germans, thus these greatcoats were nearly identical with very minor alterations.

 In May 1943, the Wehrmacht High Command decided that Colditz should house only Americans and Commonwealth.
 In June the Dutch were moved out, followed shortly thereafter by the Poles and Belgians.
 The final French group left 12 July 1943.
 By the end of July there were a few Free French officers, and 228 Commonwealth officers including Britons, Canadians, Australians, New Zealanders, South Africans, Irish, and one Indian.

-On 23 August 1944 Colditz received its first Americans: 49-year-old Colonel Florimund Duke — the oldest American paratrooper of the war, Captain Guy Nunn, and Alfred Suarez.
-They were all counter-intelligence operatives parachuted into Hungary to prevent it joining forces with Germany.
+On 23 August 1944 Colditz received its first Americans: 49-year-old Colonel Florimond Duke, Major Alfred Suarez, and Lieutenant Guy Nunn.
+They were counter-intelligence operatives parachuted into Hungary to prevent it joining forces with Germany.
 Population was approximately 254 at the start of the early winter that year.

 On 19 January 1945 six French Generals — Lieutenant-General Jean Adolphe Louis Robert Flavigny, Major-General Louis Léon Marie André Buisson, Major-General Arsène Marie Paul Vauthier, Brigadier-General Albert Joseph Daine, and Brigadier-General René Jacques Mortemart de Boisse — were brought from the camp at Königstein to Colditz Castle.
 Major-General Gustave Marie Maurice Mesny was murdered by the Germans on the way from Königstein to Colditz Castle.

 On 5 February, Polish General Tadeusz Bór-Komorowski, deputy commander of the Armia Krajowa (Home Army) and responsible for the Warsaw Uprising, arrived with his entourage.

 In March, 1200 French prisoners were brought to Colditz Castle, with 600 more being imprisoned in the town below.

+As allied forces neared, the prisoners worried that they would be killed to prevent their freedom.
+Czech RAF pilot "Checko" Chaloupka had a girlfriend in Colditz, Irmagard Wernicke, whose father was anti-Nazi.
+A guard, Heinz Schmidt, passed messages between Chaloupka and Irmagard.
+With their help, the prisoners set up an intelligence system in the village.
+They compiled files on Nazi and anti-Nazi citizens and prepared to, if necessary, violently escape and capture Colditz.